NiceNode/gitbook/docs/known-issues.md

 | -------- | --------- | ---------- | ------------------- |
 | Arbitrum | Nitro     | All        | macOS               |
 | Ethereum | Prysm     | All        | macOS               |

+## Conflicts with Docker

+Podman provides the same utility as Docker.
+However, this means that having Docker installed and running may cause issues when using NiceNode by conflicting with Podman.
+There should not be any issues on Linux, but with Mac and Windows, it is recommended to stop Docker Desktop first before using NiceNode.
+Docker Desktop may need to be uninstalled if issues persist.